HSAFoundation/HSA-Debugger-AMD/README.md

 * HSAIL kernels that contain global (or read only) variables are not supported
 * HSAIL kernels that contain hsail function calls are not supported
 * HSAIL backtrace is not supported
-* HSAIL function breakpoints must also be set to stop at HSAIL source breakpoints.